roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 02: Celebration ****** byTx_Tall_Tales© Karen placed her head beside Debbie's, and pressed the head of my cock first to her own lips then to Debbie's.
+Karen placed her head beside Debbie's, and pressed the head of my cock first to her own lips then to Debbie's.
 With a series of teasing licks and kisses, the girls worked together to drive me even further towards the edge of my own release.

  I wanted to make this last forever.
 The pure eroticism in seeing these two sets of lips battling for possession of my cock was as intense as the action itself.